-Since our founding in 1872, Villa Maria Academy has been dedicated to educating young women.
+Since our founding in 1872, Villa Maria Academy Lower School continues its dedication to educating young women.
 We understand how girls learn, grow and succeed.
 Now more than ever, an all-girls education provides the greatest opportunities, support and success.

 Our students aren’t just educated to become future leaders; they are empowered to lead from the moment they arrive on campus.